visualitypl/docker-workshop/exercises.md

 * Put to this file necessary configuration which you used in exercise 5
 * Run it! docker-compose up
-* Go again [http://localhost:3000](http://localhost:3000) and you should be able to add new posts
+* Go again to [http://localhost:](http://localhost:3000)8080 and check if it's correctly working